pringyy/OGRE/README.md

 ```

-**Step 2.5**: Next you need to setup the Django database on your system, to do this run these two commands one after the other:
+**Step 2.5**: Next you need to setup the Django database on your system, to do this run these two commands in the console one after the other:
 ```
 python manage.py makemigrations

 python manage.py migrate
 ```
+*If this does not work make sure you are in the correct directory shown in Step 2.4*

 **Step 2.6**: Now you will be able to run the Django server using:
 ```